bertogg/fido2luks/README.md

 - Some settings such as whether to require a PIN or presence verification (usually physically touching the USB key).

-You can look at the scripts under the examples/ directory to see how to generate your own credentials and secrets.
+Check out the scripts in the examples/ directory to see how to generate your own credentials and secrets.
 See also the `fido2-cred(1)` and `fido2-assert(1)` manpages for more details.

 ## Credits and license